 Food is one of the most basic of human needs.
 Yet it is something many of us take for granted.
 Some people who are homebound are unable to prepare their own meals.
 Others may choose not to cook a hot and nutritious meal for themselves or want to eat alone.
 For those individuals, a home delivered or congregate meal is the answer.
 Nutritious meals and or socialization at mealtime may mean the difference between independence in their own home or institutionalization.

-Nutritionally balanced and healthy meals, designed or approved by our registered dietician, meet one third of the daily-recommended dietary needs of adults age 60 or older, as established by the USDA.
-Special meals are also available for those who have dietary restrictions.
+Nutritionally balanced and healthy meals, designed or approved by a registered dietician, meet one third of the daily-recommended dietary needs of adults age 60 or older, as established by the USDA.

 The Northeast Nebraska Area Agency on Aging (NENAAA) contracts with several entities to provide congregate and home delivered meals.
 Meals are offered on a suggested contribution basis for all eligible individuals.